tsgates/arch-wiki-markdown/wiki/Swap.md

 Just replace sdc1 with your new USB swap partition. sdb1

-We use UUID because when you attach other devices to the computer it could modify the device order
+Tip:We use UUID because when you attach other devices to the computer it could modify the device order

 Last, add